The Boulder Photo Center was the first Photography School in the Boulder-Denver area.

 For more than 25 years we offered Classes through The City of Boulder Parks & Recreation Department, as well as through

-The Photo Center's goal is to make the Art of Photography easier to do, for anybody, with any type of camera.
+The Photo Center goal is to make the Art of Photography easier to do, for anybody, with any type of camera.

 Don Oberbeck, the owner of the Boulder Photo Center, has been a

-He is also a commercial photographer specializing in portraits, head shots, action, and product photography.
+As a professional photographer he specializes in doing portraits, head shots, live events, weddings, sports action, and imaginative commercial product photography.

 Photo by Don Oberbeck